 Life after Residency

 As residents near completion of the three-year residency, we are delighted to help them enter the next phase of their careers.
 Finding a career mentor is the first step.
 The next step can include, for example, helping you to find a primary care job at a FQHC or an academic center like Hopkins, obtain a position in a health department, or provide care at Health Care for the Homeless.
-We will help our research-oriented residents match to GIM and NCSP fellowship positions.
-Our goal is to support your primary care mission, whatever form that may take.
+We will help our research-oriented residents match to GIM, Adolescent, Addiction, and NCSP fellowship positions.
+Our goal is to develop leaders in primary care, in whatever form that may take.